Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights - NewsBreak

 - On the road, the Chiefs have two wins ATS (2-2) as 2.5-point favorites or more.

-- Kansas City has hit the over twice in four road games this year.
+- This season, in four away games, Kansas City has hit the over twice.

 Powered by Data Skrive.